Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/functions-php.md

 4. **ACF Integration**: Volunteer skill management and task requirements

 **Theme Foundation:**
-These custom functions are built on top of the **Hello Biz theme** - a lightweight, performance-optimized WordPress theme that provides a clean foundation for custom development without interfering with the complex plugin stack used by KCN Seniors.
+These custom functions are built on top of the **Hello Biz theme** - a lightweight, performance-optimized WordPress theme that provides a clean foundation for custom development without interfering with the complex plugin stack used by the website.

 ## Event Protection System